-Sources in Project
+Sources in Project:

-7ft256-XST VHDL r (counter.vhd)
+Traffic 256-XST VHDL

+L. ⊘ counter

-- C Module View 🗖 Snapshot View Library View
+- K Module View 🗖 Snapshot View Library View

 Figure 4.2.4 Source in project Window

 The Language Template

 The language template is an excellent tool to assist in creating HDL code.
 It has a range of popular functions such as counters, multiplexers, decoders and shift registers to assist the designer.
 There are also templates for creating common operators (such as 'IF/THEN' and 'FOR' loops) often associated with software languages.